RCOSDP/nextcloud-file_upload_notification/README.md

-# nextcloud-file_upload_notification
+# Nextcloud App: file_upload_notification
-Nextcloud application for the file-update notifications from Nextcloud to GakuNin RDM
+Nextcloud application for the file-upload notification from Nextcloud to a external service (GakuNin RDM, etc.).